Helping Learners to Enter and Stay in the Learning Zone

 Spotting these signals - and responding in the moment - keeps learners in that productive zone where growth and confidence flourish.

-Wrapping up: Step into the Learning Zone
+Wrapping-up: Step into the Learning Zone